shawn1m/overture/README.md

 # overture
 [![Build Status](https://travis-ci.org/holyshawn/overture.png)](https://travis-ci.org/holyshawn/overture)

-Overture is a light weight upstream dns switcher written in golang in order to purify dns records.
+Overture is a lightweight upstream dns switcher written in golang in order to purify dns records.

-Overture means an orchestral piece at the beginning of an classical music composition, just like dns which is nearly the first step of surfing the internet.
+Overture means an orchestral piece at the beginning of a classical music composition, just like dns which is nearly the first step of surfing the internet.

 Overture force IPv6 and custom domain DNS queries to use alternative dns, if response answer is matched with custom ip network, use primary dns otherwise use alternative dns.

-**Warn: If you use the release version, try to follow the README file from compatible version tags, this README is usually from develop branch.**
+**Warn: If you use the release version, just try to follow the README file from compatible version tags, this README file is usually in development.**

 ## Features